Saponaria officinalis: External use

 As its common name implies, it can be used as a very gentle soap, usually in dilute solution.
 It has historically been used to clean delicate or unique textiles, especially woollen fabrics; it has been hypothesized that the plant was used to treat the Shroud of Turin.

 A lathery liquid that has the ability to dissolve fats or grease can be procured by boiling the leaves or roots in water.
 Leaves are chopped, boiled, and strained; the liquid can then be used as soap.

+It has been widley used in Italy for skin conitions.
 In the Romanian village of Șieu-Odorhei, natives call the plant săpunele.
 It is traditionally used by the villagers as a soap replacement for dry skin.

 Internal use

-An overdose can cause nausea, diarrhea, and vomiting.
+Saponins have long been known to cause throat irritation and have a bitter taste, and the maximum amount in food is regulated in many jurisdictions.
+Some have medicinal uses and are well known plant toxins so an overdose could cause nausea, diarrhea, and vomiting.
+Different types of saponins are synthesized by the species.
+The saponin saponarin has low acute rat toxicity and no evidence of genotoxicity, so not all saponins are necessarily toxic when ingested.

 Despite its toxic potential, Saponaria officinalis finds culinary use as an emulsifier in the commercial preparation of tahini and in brewing to create beer with a good head.
 In the Middle East, the root is often used as an additive in the process of making halva.
 The plant is used to stabilize the oils in the mixture and to create the distinctive texture of halva.